ntheile/SpaStack.NET/readme.md

 ```

-7. That’s all, in very few lines of code and it’s simple, clean, maintainable and testable!
+**7. That’s all, in very few lines of code and it’s simple, clean, maintainable and testable!**